enel-gdh-educational/katacoda-scenarios/version-control/remotes/06-log.md

 ##### *Git log*

 To see the history of the repository we can use the `git log` command.

 It **lists** the **commits** made in that repository in reverse chronological order (most recent show up first)

-For each commit it shows SHA-1 checksum, the author’s name and email, the date written, and the commit message.
+For each commit it shows SHA-1 (Secure Hash Algorithm) checksum, the author’s name and email, the date written, and the commit message.

 Some of `git log` useful options are:
 - `-p` or `--patch` which shows the difference in each commit